isabelle-dr/WhatTheChord/README.md

 $ pip install -r requirements.txt
 ``
 - Make a prediction from the command line
 Put the audio files you want to predict in the `prediction` folder (.wav or .mp3).
+There is already some files in that folder if you want to use them for prediction
-Then, run this command from the comand line.
+Then, run this command from the comand line (make sure you're situated in the `what-the-chord`directory)

 ``
-$ python -W ignore app.py <yourfilename.wav>
+$ python app.py <yourfilename.wav>
 ``

-The `W - ignore` is here so that the warnings aren't being printed out, it makes a cleaner output.
-Make sure you're situated in the `what-the-chord`directory.

 - That's it!
 You'll see the predicted chord right after this command :) In the prediciton folder, you'll also see the chromagram image of your song!

 ## Using the Streamlit app

-- Create a folder `streamlit` containing two sub folders `images` and `recording`
 - Run the following code\
 ``
 $ streamlit run streamlit.py
 ``
-- The webapp is launches in your browser.
-If not, you can open it at [http://localhost:8501](http://localhost:8501)
+- The webapp is now launched in your browser!
+If not, you can open it at [http://localhost:8501](http://localhost:8501) Play aorund with it, you can either record your own sample or upload a file.

 # Build the project from the source
 - Clone this repo\